-Update: Bramble Berry have just made a new batch using their New 9 Cavity Guest Oval Silicone Mould: Lemon and Poppyseed Soap in the new 9 cavity Guest Oval Silicone Mould.
+Update: Bramble Berry have just made a new batch using their New 9 Cavity Guest Oval Silicone Mould which look fab too: Lemon and Poppyseed Soap in the new 9 cavity Guest Oval Silicone Mould.

 To make 4 soaps per pour in the Heavy Duty Massage Bar Mould, you'll need:

 1 microwave safe jug - Needs to hold 750ml

 Isopropyl Alcohol in a Spritzer Bottle - For spritzing the bubbles from the poured bars, useful but not essential

 - Set out the ingredients, equipment and mould, ready to go

 - Dice the soap base into small ice cube sized chunks, weight into the jug and place in the microwave